 Edited by Jayme Lemke, Vlad Tarko

-Elinor Ostrom was the first female winner of the Noble Prize in economics and her achievement has generated renewed interest in the Bloomington School research program in institutional economics and political economy.
+Elinor Ostrom was the first female winner of the Nobel Prize in economics and her achievement has generated renewed interest in the Bloomington School research program in institutional economics and political economy.

 These essays showcase Ostrom’s extensive and lasting influence throughout economics and the wider social sciences.
 Part 1 contextualises the Bloomington School within schools of economic thought and then shows how Ostrom’s distinct methodology is used in policy-making and governance.
 Part 2 uses case studies to illustrate the value of civic involvement within public policy, a method pioneered by Ostrom and the Bloomington School.